servermon/servermon/doc/install.rst

 installation in to /srv/servermon the following line might be sufficient in a crontab::

-  0 0 * * * <user> /srv/servermon/manage.py hwdoc_populate_tickets --pythonpath=/srv/servermon ALL_EQS
+  0 0 * * * <user> /srv/servermon/servermon/manage.py hwdoc_populate_tickets ALL_EQS

-where user is a valid system user capable of reading (root will work, but it is doubtfull it is a good choice.
-A dedicated user is probably better)
+where user is a valid system user capable of reading the configuration. root will work, but it is doubtfull it is a good choice.
+A dedicated user is probably safer.
+The same use as for the make_updates command should be sufficient.
+Note the double servermon path above

 Branding
 ++++++++

-Inside the static folder you will find the standard django logo.
+Inside the servermon/static folder you will find the standard django logo.
 Change it with your organization's if you wish

 Further steps